 - 1. Turn the computer upside down on a flat surface, with the battery bay toward you. - 2.
-Remove the service door (see Removing the service door on page 52).
+Insert the battery 45 degree angle (1) into the battery bay until it is seated.

-- 3. Insert the battery (1) into the battery bay until it is seated (2). - 4.
-Slide the battery release latches to lock the battery in place (3).
+Pivot the battery downwards until it is seated (2).
+The battery release latch automatically locks the battery into place.